iras/JADE/readme.md

 # JADE Mapping Tool
 ### ver 0.3

-JADE is a simple cross-platform data-driven dependency mapping tool written in Python 2.6 and using the library PyQt4.
+JADE is a simple cross-platform data-driven dependency mapping tool written in Python 2.6 and using the library PyQt.
 It is available both as a standalone app (through ClientStandAlone.py) and as Maya local dependency mapping tool (through ClientMaya.py)